for decorative images

 Canoe storage keeps your boat in good shape until your next paddleCanoes are a significant investment.
 Today’s carbon fiber or Kevlar models don’t come cheap and, despite their durability, require a certain level of care to extend their lifespan.
 They’re also a sitting target in your backyard.

-Safely storing your canoe in a secure facility ensures that it’s not only safe from thieves but also UV rays, harmful weather and premature deterioration.
+Safely storing your canoe in a secure facility ensures that it’s not only safe from thieves but also UV rays, harmful weather, and premature deterioration.

-How to Properly Store a Canoe
+How to Store a Canoe Properly

 Before you store your canoe away, follow the same simple steps as with a kayak.
 In addition to cleaning your boat, check the hardware on the seats and thwarts and handles to make sure everything is secure.
 If you have wooden gunwales, treat them periodically with a preservative.